-Planning a Round-the-World Adventure: 15 Things NOT to Forget
+Planning a RTW Trip: 15 Things NOT to Forget

 This is Part Two in a Series dedicated to travel tips and lessons learned while planning for an extended Round-the-World (RTW) Adventure.